What will people be like during the Millennium, and what will the millennial Kingdom of God be like?

 During the Millennium, the glorified saints, with imperishable and immortal bodies (1 Corinthians 15:53), will rule and reign over the nations with an iron scepter (Revelation 2:26,27), along with Jesus (Psalm 2:9), after they return with Him from heaven back to earth.

-Just prior to the onset of the Millennium, during God's day of vengeance, there will be a substantial reduction of the world's population, mainly due to the terrible Trumpet Judgments (Revelation 8:6–9:21).
+Just prior to the onset of the Millennium, during God's day of vengeance, there will be a considerable reduction of the world's population, mainly due to the terrible Trumpet Judgments (Revelation 8:6–9:21).
 But many mortal people will enter the Millennium and will reproduce just as people do now.
 Without the wars and continual deaths of people that take place now, the population of the earth will increase rapidly and substantially.

 Many believe that there will be no sin during the Millennium.
 I completely disagree.
 The wages of sin is death (Romans 6:23), and death will be the final enemy to be destroyed (1 Corinthians 15:26).
 Not until the end of the Millennium will death be eliminated (Revelation 20:14).